r043v/rdd/README.md

 ```

-// merge "mydump.rdd" keys with redis keys who match "*comment*" and "*article*", remove all keys who match "*cache*", keep only keys match "myprefix*" and save the result as "mydump.rdd"
+merge "mydump.rdd" keys with redis keys who match "*comment*" and "*article*", remove all keys who match "*cache*", keep only keys match "myprefix*" and save the result as "mydump.rdd"
 ```
 ./rdd "mydump.rdd" "*comment*" "*article*" -f "*cache*" -m "myprefix*" -o "mydump.rdd"
 ```

-### move some keys from one redis instance to another one:
+### Move some keys from one redis instance to another one

 save all keys of your choice
 ```